jacobwilliams/bspline-fortran/README.md

  cmake -DCMAKE_BUILD_TYPE=DEBUG ..
 ```

-A [FoBiS](https://github.com/szaghi/FoBiS) configuration file (`bspline-fortran.fobis`) is also provided that can also build the library and examples.
-Use the `mode` flag to indicate what to build.
-For example:

-  * To build all the examples using gfortran: `FoBiS.py build -f bspline-fortran.fobis -mode tests-gnu`
-  * To build all the examples using ifort: `FoBiS.py build -f bspline-fortran.fobis -mode tests-intel`
-  * To build a static library using gfortran: `FoBiS.py build -f bspline-fortran.fobis -mode static-gnu`
-  * To build a static library using ifort: `FoBiS.py build -f bspline-fortran.fobis -mode static-intel`

-  The full set of modes are: `static-gnu`, `static-gnu-debug`, `static-intel`, `static-intel-debug`, `shared-gnu`, `shared-gnu-debug`, `shared-intel`, `shared-intel-debug`, `tests-gnu`, `tests-gnu-debug`, `tests-intel`, `tests-intel-debug`

-  To generate the documentation using [ford](https://github.com/Fortran-FOSS-Programmers/ford), run: ```FoBis.py rule --execute makedoc -f bspline-fortran.fobis```

-# Documentation
+## Documentation

-The latest API documentation can be found [here](http://jacobwilliams.github.io/bspline-fortran/).
-This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford) (note that the build script will also generate these files).
+The latest API documentation can be found [here](https://jacobwilliams.github.io/bspline-fortran/).
+This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford) (i.e. by running `ford bspline-fortran.md`).

-# License
+## License

 The bspline-fortran source code and related files and documentation are distributed under a permissive free software [license](https://github.com/jacobwilliams/bspline-fortran/blob/master/LICENSE) (BSD-style).